Fred Sargeant: Other work

 In 1971, Sargeant left New York and returned to Connecticut, where several years later, he decided to become a police officer: "I wanted to see if I could make a difference, and having seen the situation at Stonewall and how the NYPD handled that, I thought I could do it differently.
 Stonewall wasn't the only riot I saw.
 I'd been caught up in riots in the Village before and watched what the police did."
 He went on to attain the rank of lieutenant with the Stamford Police Department before retiring.

 In media

 Sargeant appeared in the 2011 Peabody Award winning documentary film, Stonewall Uprising.

 He wrote the foreword to the 2019 book The Stonewall Riots: Coming Out in the Streets, by Gayle E. Pitman.

 He appeared as a historic character in the 2022 graphic history The Stonewall Riots: Making a Stand for LGBTQ Rights, by Archie Bongiovanni.

 Personal life

-He resides in Vermont with his husband, whom he married in 2010.
+He lives in Vermont with his husband, whom he married in 2010.

 Honors and tributes

-In 2014, at the 44th annual New York City Pride March, Sargeant was honored as one of the founders of Gay Pride.
+In 2014, at the 44th annual NYC Pride March, Sargeant was honored as one of the founders of Gay Pride.
 Once again he led the march with a bullhorn.

 On June 18, 2019, Sargeant received an honorary award at the Association des Journalists LGBTQI Cote D'or in Paris, France.